Carlos and Anne Recker House

-Carlos and Anne Recker House, also known as the Recker-Aley-Ajamie House, is a historic home located at Indianapolis, Marion County, Indiana.
+Carlos and Anne Recker House, also known as the Recker-Aley-Ajamie House, is a historic home located at Indianapolis, Indiana.
 It was built in 1908, and is a 1 1/2-story, Bungalow / American Craftsman style frame dwelling.
 It has a steeply pitched side-gable roof with dormers.
 The house was built to plans prepared by Gustav Stickley through his Craftsman Home Builder's Club.

 It was added to the National Register of Historic Places in 1996.